-2. Administrator / Operations Officer / Emergency Management Coordinator
+2. Emergency Management Coordinator/EOC Director

-The Administrator becomes the Operations officer for the ECG and is responsible for:
+The CEMC becomes the EOC Director for the ECG and is responsible for:

-- a) Activating the emergency notification system. - Ensuring liaison with the Director of Buildings, Security & Telecommunications and/or the OPP regarding security arrangements for the EOC. - As the Operations Officer, coordinating all operations within the Emergency Operations Centre, including the scheduling of regular meetings. - d) Providing advice and clarification about the implementation details of the Emergency Response Plan. - e) Ensuring that the operating cycle is met by the ECG and related documentation is maintained and kept for future reference. - f) Addressing any action items that may result from the activation of the Emergency Response Plan and keep ECG informed of implementation needs. - g) Advising the Mayor on policies and procedures, as appropriate. - h) Providing information and advice on financial matters as they relate to the emergency. - i) Providing and securing of equipment and supplies not owned by the Township. - j) Ensuring liaison, if necessary, with the Treasurers/Directors of Finance of neighbouring communities. - k) Preparing and approving, in conjunction with the Mayor, major announcements and media releases, in consultation with the ECG. - I) Ensuring that a communication link is established between the ECG and the Incident Commander (IC). - m) Calling out additional Township staff to provide assistance, as required. - n) Maintain a personal log of all actions taken.
+- a) Activating or ensuring the activation of the emergency notification system. - Ensuring liaison with the Director of Buildings, Security & Telecommunications and/or the OPP regarding security arrangements for the EOC. - As the Operations Officer, coordinating all operations within the Emergency Operations Centre, including the scheduling of regular meetings. - d) Providing advice and clarification about the implementation details of the Emergency Response Plan. - e) Ensuring that the operating cycle is met by the ECG and related documentation is maintained and kept for future reference. - f) Addressing any action items that may result from the activation of the Emergency Response Plan and keep ECG informed of implementation needs. - g) Advising the Mayor on policies and procedures, as appropriate. - h) Providing information and advice on financial matters as they relate to the emergency. - i) Providing and securing equipment and supplies not owned by the Township. - j) Ensuring liaison, if necessary, with the Treasurers/Directors of Finance of neighbouring communities. - k) Preparing and approving, in conjunction with the Mayor, major announcements and media releases, in consultation with the ECG. - I) Ensuring that a communication link is established between the ECG and the Incident Commander (IC). - m) Calling out additional Township staff to provide assistance, as required. - n) Maintain a personal log of all actions taken.